-I remember I was at a friend’s birthday party about three or four years ago, and I saw some facebook post about National Coming Out day in the US.
+I remember being at a friend’s birthday party about three or four years ago, when I saw some facebook post about National Coming Out day in the US.
 I felt a familiar weight of hopelesness weigh down my heart and make the rest of the day feel like slow torture.

 When I left for home that night, I felt as if I didn’t have a future, and life would always be awful.

 Things have changed quite a bit since then.About a year and a half ago, I came out of the closet.
 I made a post on facebook letting everyone in my life know I identified as a woman, and would henceforth stop presenting as a man.
-I told them of my real name, and tried to explain what being transgender meant.
+I told them what my real name was, and tried to explain what being transgender meant.

 It caught some people by surprise, though not everyone.
 I’d come out to my close friends and some family weeks or months earlier, to give them time to adjust.
-However, they had been shocked when I’d initially told them, whenever that had been.
+They had been shocked, though, back when I’d initially told them, whenever that had been.
 Most of them never thought I would be “a transgender”, though there were a couple whose reaction (hilariously) went something along the lines of “oh, that explains so much!”

 To them, my transition was quick and perhaps even easy.
-After all, only about 18 months separated the day I came out to someone for the first time, and the day I came out of the closet.
-The truth was a lot more painful, of course.
-That wonderful day only came after years and years of self-doubt, self-loathing, and intense fear.
+After all, there were only about 18 months between the day I came out to someone for the first time and the day I came out of the closet to the world at large.
+The truth is a lot more painful, of course.
+That wonderful day of joy and liberation only came after years and years of self-doubt, self-loathing, and intense fear.

-When I was a young child, I would go to bed desperately wishing I’d wake up as a girl in the morning, only to be greeted by cold and uncaring reality.
-As I grew older, I struggled with everyone’s expectation of me to be something I was not.
-A few years later and that had morphed into deep shame as the toxic expectations I’d internalised conflicted with who I was.
-At the end of my adolescence I started to accept myself, but that wasn’t much of a relief from the pain.
-Despite feeling slightly more secure in my identity each day, I was still faced with a world who seemed to want me to fail, and be miserable forever.
+When I was a young child, I would go to bed desperately wishing I’d wake up as a girl in the morning, only to be greeted by the cold and uncaring reality of my life.
+As I grew older, I struggled with everyone’s expectation of me to be something I have never been.
+A few years later, that had morphed into deep shame as the toxic expectations I’d internalised conflicted with who I really was.
+That haunted me and made me miserable for years.
+When I neared the end of my adolescence I started to accept myself, but that wasn’t much of a relief from the pain.
+Despite feeling slightly more secure in my identity each day, I was still faced with a world that seemed to want me to fail and be miserable forever.

 Coming out is one of the most difficult things I’ve done in my life.
-Every time I called a friend and hesitantly asked them to make time to talk that week, then literally shook with fear as I looked at them and tried to find the words to explain.
+Every time I called a friend and hesitantly asked them to make time to talk that week, I felt my heart drop in my chest.
+Every time I had them in front of me I literally shook with fear as I looked at them and tried to find the words to explain.

 To explain what, exactly?